 The Fair Labor Standards Act is a federal law that establishes employment protections related to minimum wage, overtime, and recordkeeping.
 The FLSA requires employers to pay non-exempt employees at least $7.25 per hour plus 1.5 times their regular rate of pay for all hours worked over 40 per week.
 The law also requires employers to keep all payroll records for a minimum of three years and all wage calculation methods for at least two years.Misclassifying Employees Under the FLSA

 Despite the FLSA’s broad protections, some employer try to skirt the law’s requirements by misclassifying employees as being exempt from its protections.
 In this scheme, employees are designated as exempt so the company can avoid overtime pay and other employee-related obligations.Common FLSA Exemptions

 Some “white collar” workers fall under the FLSA’s executive, administrative, or professional exemptions.
 Whether or not you fall into an exemption is highly fact specific.
 Several other exemptions and exclusions exist, such as the outside sales exemption and the highly compensated employees exemption.
 However, if you are being paid on a salary basis but do not supervise any employees, then you may be misclassified.
-Contact Nashville-based wage theft lawyer Curt Masker for a free legal consultation.Off the Clock Work
+Contact Nashville-based wage theft lawyer Curt Masker for an online case review.Off the Clock Work

 Employers also fail to pay employees for all work performed.
 Under the law, “hours worked” includes all time an employee must be on duty, on the employer’s premises or at any other prescribed place of work.
 Failing to pay wages for all hours worked violates the law.Employee v.
 Independent Contractor Under the FLSA